 Can this model scale without breaking?

-Pick the model that resonates most with your vision and write down three reasons it fits your specific business.
+Here is what to do next: pick the model that resonates most with your vision and write down three reasons it genuinely fits your specific business, then write down three reasons it might not.

 That tension between possibility and reality is exactly where good strategy lives.

-You do not need to have everything figured out before you start but you do need a model that gives your idea a real chance to survive, grow, and eventually thrive.
+You do not need to have everything figured out before you start, but you do need a model that gives your idea a real chance to survive, grow, and eventually thrive because a great product deserves more than a hopeful launch.

 It deserves a business built to last.

+Found this helpful?
 Have questions?
 Drop them in the comments below!

 Thank you so much for reading!
 Share your opinions and perspectives in the comments below to increase the visibility of this article.
 Subscribe to She Speaks.
 Business to get more stories like this one.